-This week, on June 12th, the Fallbrook Regional Health District celebrates its 70th Anniversary!
+On June 12th, 2020, the Fallbrook Regional Health District celebrated its 70th Anniversary!
 From our humble beginnings in a frame house on Main Street to the establishment of The Fallbrook Hospital, at 625 E. Elder, which was in full operation through March 2015, to now awarding nearly $1 million dollars a year in grant funding to local nonprofit organizations; we sure have come a long way.

 Health District History

 In the late 1930s, Fallbrook Hospital began in a small, pale blue house on Main Street.
 In the early 1940s, medical care was expanded to include obstetrics, minor surgery, emergency surgery, and general medical care.

 In 1950, a formal hospital district was organized under California law and it remained in the same building on Main Street for the next ten years.